Liga Nacional de Fútbol Profesional: LaLigaSportsTV

 At the start of 2019, LaLiga launched the LaLigaSportsTV platform, an over-the-top service which offers live coverage of a variety of Spanish sports competitions, and that, in addition to football, provides viewers with the latest news of the other sports which receive less media coverage.
 The platform broadcasts the competitions via streaming, which means that they are available to all users, although some of the coverage is open access and other content requires the payment of a fee.
-In terms of the football coverage, users must make a prior payment to gain access to LaLiga SmartBank matches, whilst the rest of the sports are available at no cost (with exceptions).
+In terms of the football coverage, users must make a prior payment to gain access to LaLiga Hypermotion matches, whilst the rest of the sports are available at no cost (with exceptions).
 Top-flight football fixtures are not available via the platform, although match highlights and pre- and post-match interviews are offered.
 In short, the platform provides coverage of a great number of Spanish sports and competitions, but content which is typically paid for (basketball leagues, tennis tournaments, etc.) is not included.
 At the close of 2019, the platform boasted over 400,000 registered users and featured coverage of 30 sporting disciplines.

 Women's football

-A LaLiga department to study and promote the female game and support the clubs in their decision-making in relation to the professionalization and visibility of female players and women's football fixtures was opened in 2015.This department was also a driving force behind the creation of the Spanish Association of Women's Football Clubs, which works to promote a broad range of activities that contribute to the development of ladies' football.
+A LaLiga department to study and promote the female game and support the clubs in their decision-making in relation to the professionalization and visibility of female players and women's football fixtures was opened in 2015.
+This department was also a driving force behind the creation of the Spanish Association of Women's Football Clubs, which works to promote a broad range of activities that contribute to the development of ladies' football.
 When created in 2015, the association had 13 founder members, with this number having risen to 69 participating clubs in 2020.

 Foundation

 The Professional Football League's Foundation is a private, cultural organisation, created following a unanimously approved initiative proposed by the National Professional Football League's general assembly.
 The institution, which is an independent legal entity and a non-profit-making organisation with full functional autonomy, was legally constituted on 5 February 1993.

 The Foundation's main objective is the promotion, development, funding, investigation and organisation of cultural activities in general and, in particular, those relating to physical culture and football.

 In the pursuit of its objectives, the Foundation runs cultural activities through the awarding of scholarships and study grants for the purposes of sports training, learning and research, artistic competition and promotion, exhibitions, conferences, publications, youth football competitions and any other cultural and sporting events.

-Since 2017, the Foundation has organised LaLiga Genuine Santander, a football league for intellectually challenged footballers that features the participation of 36 LaLiga clubs.
+Since 2017, the Foundation has organised LaLiga Genuine, a football league for intellectually challenged footballers that features the participation of 36 LaLiga clubs.
+Among other socio-educational activities, LALIGA Za'atari Social Project has been organised in the Za'atari refugee camp in Jordan since 2020.